 Many of the writers who have taken my university class over the years have gone on to publish traditionally or independently.
 You might be interested in taking a look at their work.
 Here they are in alphabetical order:

 - Mason Allan self-published his debut novel “Rebellion: The Departure,” a sci-fi novel that incorporates elements of the superhero, dystopian, and zombie apocalypse genres.
 You can find the book on Amazon.
-Allan plans to release a sequel before the end of 2019.
+Allan is working to release the book’s sequel within 2020.

 - Traditionally published middle grade fantasy novels with Disney-Hyperion, Jed and the Junkyard War and Jed and the Junkyard Rebellion